Fire and rescue services

 It's also a crime to intend to purchase disputed property.
 Officials may consider your possession of property pamphlets from the north as evidence of intent to purchase.

-You could face criminal proceedings if you cross the Green Line with documents about buying property in northern Cyprus.
+You could face criminal proceedings if you cross the UN Buffer Zone with documents about buying property in northern Cyprus.

 There are laws relating to the use of drones in Cyprus relating to what type of drone can be flown without a licence and where and when they can be flown.